blackgirlinfosec/intro-to-splunk/README.md

 ## 🧠 Why I'm Doing This

 As I prepare for the job search, I’ve been researching the tools that show up most in SOC analyst job descriptions.
 One name that comes up over and over again is Splunk.
-It's one of the most widely used SIEMs in the industry, and I wanted to understand it for myself—not just in theory, but in practice.
+From my research, It's one of the most widely used SIEMs in the industry, and I wanted to understand it for myself—not just in theory, but in practice.

 This lab is my first hands-on experience inside the Splunk Cloud platform.
 I created it out of curiosity and a genuine interest in getting more comfortable with tools I know I’ll need on the job.